-The Ph.D. degree represents the ability to conduct original research and scholarly work at the highest level without supervision.
+The Ph.D. degree represents the ability to conduct original research and scholarly work independently at the highest level with minimal supervision.
 The educational program focuses on developing research skills to become an independent principal investigator.

 - knowledge and competence in specific areas, issues, and problems in their field of study